Who is Bob Monroe?

 In 1956 the firm set up a research and development division to study the effects of various sound patterns on human consciousness, including the feasibility of learning during sleep.
 Never one to ask others to do something he would not, Monroe often used himself as a test subject for this research.
 In 1958, a significant result emerged—Monroe began experiencing a state of consciousness separate and apart from the physical body.
-He described the state as an "out of body experience," which has since become a generic term in consciousness literature.
+He described the state as an "out of body experience," the term coined by Charles T. Tart, Ph.D. a leader in the area of consciousness studies.
 These spontaneous experiences altered the course of Monroe's life and the direction of his professional efforts.

 While continuing his successful broadcasting activities, Monroe began to experiment and research the expanded forms of human consciousness that he was experiencing.
 He chronicled his early explorations with a reporter's objectivity and eye for detail in a groundbreaking book, Journeys Out of the Body, which was published in 1971.
 This public record of his out of body experiences in states beyond space, time, and death has comforted countless people who've encountered paranormal incidents.
 It also attracted the attention of academic researchers, medical practitioners, engineers, and other professionals.

 Ever the pragmatic business leader, Monroe, and a growing group of fellow researchers, began to work on methods of inducing and controlling this and other forms of consciousness in a laboratory setting.
 This research led to the development of a noninvasive and easy to use audio-guidance technology known as hemispheric synchronization or Hemi-Sync®.
 In 1974, the original research group was expanded to become The Monroe Institute, an organization dedicated to conducting seminars in the control and exploration of human consciousness.
-A year later, Monroe was issued the first of three patents for the Hemi-Sync® method of altering brain states through sound.
+A year later, Monroe was issued the first of three patents for "Frequency Following Response" or FFR, which is part of the Hemi-Sync® method of altering brain states through sound.

 Throughout the next 20 years Monroe continued to explore, research, and teach others about expanded states of human consciousness and practical methods of enhancing human potential.
 He developed a series of multi-day workshops that enable participants to personally experience realms beyond physical time-space reality, built a campus for teaching and research, and created a portfolio of audio exercises designed to focus attention, reduce stress, improve meditation, enhance sleep, and manage pain among other applications.